wp-plugins/updated-today-plugin/readme.txt

 If you have questions please leave them in the comments at the <a href="http://www.chriskdesigns.com/plugins/updated-today" target="_blank">plugin homepage</a>.

 == Changelog ==
+–Version 2.4–
+Added an option to make the image a link to the most recent post Cleaned up the options to a single Datbase Entry to require less calls to the get_option function.
+This also imports your old settings automatically.

 –Version 2.3–
 Cleaning a little house from old settings and code.
 Plugin now sets defaults upon activation and removes settings from the options table when deactivated.